Blog Posts in May 2011

 Few days ago I enjoyed listening to the Teredo-bashing Packet Pushers Podcast during which Greg & the crew simply couldn’t avoid NAT64.
 Tom even wrote a follow-up post explaining why NAT is bad (we all agree with that) and why we shouldn’t use it in IPv6.
 Unfortunately he missed the elephant in the room: it’s all about the legacy content.
 IPv6-only residential users have to access IPv4-only content.

-Frequent eruptions of OpenFlow-related hype (a recent one caused by Brocade Technology Day Summit; I’m positive Interop will not lag behind) call for a continuous myth-busting efforts.
-Let’s start with a widely-quoted (and immediately glossed-over) fact from Professor Scott Shenker, a founding board member of the ONF: “[OpenFlow] doesn't let you do anything you couldn't do on a network before.”
+Frequent eruptions of OpenFlow-related hype (example: Being Open about Virtualization and Cloud Interoperability published after Brocade Technology Day Summit) call for a continuous myth-busting efforts.
+Let’s start with a widely-quoted (and immediately glossed-over) fact from Professor Scott Shenker, a founding board member of the Open Networking Foundation: “[OpenFlow] doesn’t let you do anything you couldn’t do on a network before.”

 Whenever I write about vCloud Director Networking Infrastructure (vCDNI), be it a rant or a more technical post, I get comments along the lines of “What are the network guys going to do once the infrastructure has been provisioned?
 With vCDNI there is no need to keep network admins full time.”